Early registration is now open for APHA 2024! Join us in Minneapolis ×

 Planning Resources

-• Review the onsite expectations below to understand what to expect.
-Then contact access@apha.org or call 202-777-2528 should you require specific services.
+Review the onsite expectations below.
+Contact access@apha.org or call 202-777-2528 should you require specific services.

-• Early Access to PowerPoints — If you would like copies of a presenters’ slides, email APHA by Sept.
-29, 2023.
+• Early Access to PowerPoints: If you would like copies of presenters’ slides, email APHA by Sept.
+27, 2024.
 APHA will take all efforts to reach presenters and request slides.
 However, we cannot guarantee that presenters will provide slides in advance.

-• Mobility Support – Due to the large size of the Annual Meeting, distances between sessions can be considerable.
+• Mobility Support: Due to the large size of the Annual Meeting, distances between sessions can be considerable.
 Please remember to bring any mobility equipment you may need to navigate throughout the space.
-For wheelchair or scooter rentals, APHA recommends Scootaround.
-Have the scooter delivered directly to your hotel and take the ADA shuttle to the convention center.
+The Minneapolis Convention Center will rent wheelchairs and scooters at their Visitor Information Center.
+Pre-registration is not available, but you can call ahead at 612-335-6040 to check on availability.
+For guaranteed wheelchair or scooter rentals, APHA recommends looking into other rental option.

-• Personal Aide — Should you require an aide or assistant to help navigate the meeting, please contact APHA to register your personal aide as a complimentary guest.
+• Personal Aide: Should you require an aide or assistant to help navigate the meeting, please email APHA to register your personal aide as a complimentary guest.
 Name, city and state are required for the badge.
 Badges for personal aides will be mailed to you, not your aide.
 Personal aides may attend sessions and access the exhibit hall but are not able to earn CE credits.

 Onsite Services and Expectations

-• Presenter Setup – Standard setup for presenters includes a head table and podium which may be on a stage.
-If you are presenting and require a tabletop or wireless microphone or cannot utilize stairs to a stage, please notify APHA in writing at least 3 weeks in advance of the meeting.
+• Presenter Setup: Standard setup for presenters includes a head table and podium which may be on a stage.
+If you are presenting and require a tabletop or wireless microphone or cannot utilize stairs to a stage, please notify APHA in writing at least three weeks in advance of the meeting.

-• Accessibility Desk – An accessibility desk will be staffed at the Georgia World Congress Center to answer questions and to facilitate needs.
-The desk will be located in Registration Hall AB and is open during registration hours.
+• Accessibility Desk: An accessibility desk will be staffed at the Minneapolis Convention Center to answer questions and to facilitate needs.
+The desk will be located in the Main Lobby and is open during registration hours.

-• Onsite Accessibility Contact – If you have accessibility questions or concerns and are not near the accessibility desk, you may email access@apha.org with the subject line “On-Site Accessibility.”
-A phone number will be provided in the program and mobile app.
+• Onsite Accessibility Contact: If you have accessibility questions or concerns and are not near the accessibility desk, you may email access@apha.org with the subject line “On-Site Accessibility.”
+A phone number will also be provided in the program and mobile app.
 Those working with an ASL interpreter will receive a number to text the sign language interpreter directly.

-• Onsite Accessibility Tour – A tour of the convention center and Omni can be arranged by request.
+• Onsite Accessibility Tour: A tour of the convention center and the Hilton can be arranged by request.
 Email access@apha.org to set up a walking tour.

-• Nursing Lounge – Spaces have been designated for pumping or breastfeeding mothers at the convention center and the Omni hotel.
+• Nursing Lounge: Spaces have been designated for pumping or breastfeeding mothers at the convention center and the Hilton hotel.
 This space includes comfortable seating, extension cords and refrigerators.
-Rooms are located near restrooms for easy cleaning access.
-The Georgia World Congress Center also has a Mamava Pod.
-Note that refrigeration is not available at the Pod.
 If you are bringing children to the Annual Meeting, we encourage you to visit our onsite services page for more information about children under 18 attending the Annual Meeting.

-• Service Animals – All service animals are welcome in all spaces at the Annual Meeting.
-Attendees are reminded that services animals are working animals and no one should not distract or attempt to pet them.
+• Service Animals: All service animals are welcome in all spaces at the Annual Meeting.
+Attendees are reminded that services animals are working animals, and one should not distract or attempt to pet them.

 Digital Meeting

-The 2023 digital meeting will be held on the platform created by Conference Exchange and will consist of live sessions hosted on Zoom, livestreamed sessions from the in-person conference and recordings.
+The 2024 Digital Meeting will be held on the platform created by Conference Exchange and will consist of livestreamed sessions from the in-person meeting and recordings.
 All content on the virtual platform will include closed or open captions.
-All live sessions will be live-captioned.

 Accessibility Video Series